-The Open Group is given the UNIX trademark in 1993.
+The Open Group was given the UNIX trademark in 1993.

 The first live streaming was done by the band Severe Tire Damage on June 24, 1993.
 The event was seen live in Australia and other locations over the Internet.

-On September 27 1993 Time Magazine releases its magazine with the cover dedicated to video games with the title "Attack of the Video Games".
+On September 27, 1993, Time Magazine released its magazine with the cover dedicated to video games with the title "Attack of the Video Games."

-The Lua programming language is created by a group of engineers at the Pontifical Catholic University of Rio De Janeiro, Brazil.
+The Lua programming language was created by a group of engineers at the Pontifical Catholic University of Rio De Janeiro, Brazil.

 New computer products and services introduced in 1993